srcreigh/aluffi/Readme.md

 This document uses several latex packages and depends on the `pdflatex` program.
 I just have the entire TeX live library installed so that `pdflatex` just works.

+If you spot any errors in my solutions, please let me know!
+I am not aware of any comprehensive set of exercise solutions.